 What beliefs in psychopharmacology do you think are myths and belong on this page?
 Post your comment at the bottom of this page under “Leave a Reply”.

-Reports are ready that answer the following questions:
+Reports are already ready that evaluate the following as psychopharmyths or facts:

 Does weight gain with second-generation (atypical) antipsychotics plateau after the first few months?